mhnpd/react-loader-spinner/docs/pages/index.md

 route: /
 ---

-## React Spinner and Loaders
+## React Spinners and Loaders

-`react-spinner-loader` provides simple React SVG spinner component which can be implemented for async await operation before data loads to the view.
+`react-spinner-loader` provides customizable React SVG spinner component which can be implemented for async await operation before data loads to the view.

 ## Installation